 While at Indeed, Naor worked on the Corporate Development Team, investing in and evaluating Future of Work companies.
 It provided the impetus for his new venture.
 “I saw a gap in the market and thought I could use goal tracking, market awareness, and my unique technical skills to help people.”

 Naor started WFHAdviser.com in early 2020, when he came to realize that the way people would work as a result of COVID-19 would change profoundly.
 And his extensive OKR knowledge has served him well with his startup.
 “WFHAdviser is deeply embedded in the OKR culture and I think this gives the company a competitive advantage in the marketplace and enables us to better help users working from home.”

-Having spent years and years writing OKRS, Naor says he has an incredible amount of clarity identifying that north star, and that has allowed him to build something quickly.
-“We are profitable, and growing 1% every 3 days.”
+Having spent years and years writing OKRS, Naor says he has an incredible amount of clarity identifying that North Star, and that has allowed him to build something quickly.
+“We are profitable, and growing 1% every three days.”
 And he already knows what metrics to use for OKR measurement, and by identifying the right metrics he can add value to people by building tools that will actually be useful.

 Objective: Building a product that helps users work from home

 KR: number of people who come to the website